Karakol, Kyrgyzstan – Russian Holy Trinity Orthodox Church

 Highlights: Exploring landscape at Barskoon, Learning how Yurts are constructed, Cultural music, The beautiful Russian Holy Trinity Orthodox Church, Prejevalskiy Museum

-We then headed out into the wider Barskoon area to under a small hike in a stunning canyon surrounding by powerful mouintains.
+We then headed out into the wider Barskoon area to under a small hike in a stunning canyon surrounding by powerful mountains.
 A major waterfall was frozen and then were a couple of Yuri Gagarin statues in the area.

 Barskoon, Kyrgyzstan – Yuri Gagarin statue